Office Raccoons

 EMPLOYEE OF THE WEEK:

-Next Week: From romcom to action movie!?
+Next Week: Back to the office, where things are very normal.
 Read it early on Patreon!

 EMPLOYEE OF THE WEEK:

-Next Week: Helen the Catbus?
+Next Week: We learn about death.
+Statistically.
 Read it early on Patreon!

 EMPLOYEE OF THE WEEK:

-Next Week: Return of the Mack?
-No, I don’t think they make buses.
+Next Week: Orientation!
 Read it early on Patreon!